ravvnen/Bike-Parking-System/README.md

 This repository is organized into several directories, each containing specific components of the system:

 - `/Arduino`: Contains the Arduino sketches for the different modules.
-  - `SensorModule.ino`: Code for the HC-SR05 Ultrasonic Sensors attached to Arduino Unos.
+  - `Data Aggregator`: Code for the Arduino Unos attached to the HC-SR05 Ultrasonic Sensors.
 This sketch handles the distance measurement and transmits the status to the master controller.
-  - `MasterController.ino`: Arduino Uno R4 WIFI code.
+  - `Master Controller`: Arduino Uno R4 WIFI code.
 It aggregates sensor data and sends it to the cloud server.
 - `/Server`: Includes all the code for the cloud server hosted on AWS Elastic Beanstalk
   - `server.js`: Node.js server script managing incoming data and updating the UI in real-time.
   - `index.html`: Main HTML file for the user interface.